// Remove Clearing button

 Course overview

-This Modern Languages, Translation and Interpreting BA degree focuses on developing your language skills in two languages to near-native fluency.
+This Modern Languages, Translation and Interpreting BA Honours degree focuses on developing your language skills in two languages to near-native fluency.
 You can choose from French, German, Portuguese and Spanish, as well as Chinese or Japanese.
 You'll also be equipped with specialist and in-demand skills such as translating and interpreting.

-The third year of your degree will be spent abroad, so you can develop your language skills among native speakers and experience a different culture.
+You will have the option of spending the third year of your degree abroad, so you can develop your language skills among native speakers and experience a different culture.

 Your knowledge and skills in translation and interpreting also ensure you leave Newcastle University as a sought-after graduate with attributes highly prized by employers.